Wong Li Lin: Career

 Wong has held leadership roles across multiple sectors and served organisations such as Parkway Pantai, Thomson Medical as deputy director and in 2017, executive director of the Public Hygiene Council under National Environment Agency.
-She was most recently chief operating officer at a real estate and F&B firm.
+She was most recently chief operating officer at a real estate and F&B firm and currently holds the position of Chief Executive at Mint Media.

 Personal life

-Wong married Chinese-American actor and host Allan Wu in Los Angeles in December 2003.
-They have two children, daughter Sage and son Jonas.
+Wong married Chinese-American actor and host Allan Wu in Los Angeles, California, United States in December 2003.
+They have a daughter and a son.
 Wong and Wu divorced in June 2013.